BRATS Logo - Bredhurst Receiving and Transmitting Society

 Intensity of courses

-For the FLC the BRATS have in the past adopted a two day study course but now it is found that students can do most of their study at home and then seek inspiration from tutors at club meetings where any difficult points can be talked through.
-Further the practical tests ensure that many of the technical topics can be touched upon to give the student confidence.
+For the FLC the BRATS have in the past adopted a two day study course but now it is found that students can do most of their study at home and then seek inspiration from mentors at club meetings where any difficult points can be talked through.
+Further practical tests ensure that many of the technical topics can be touched upon to give the student confidence.

 Length of a course